 If you want to try chatamari, then you can visit chatamari outlets at Bhimsensthan, News Lahana, Basantapur, Om Bahal, and so on.
 They serve veg as well as non-veg chatamari so do let them know your preference when you order your chatamari.

 You can eat dhido with vegetables and prickles.
 Trying dhido with gundruk ko achar is highly suggested.
-It just elevates the tastes.
+It just elevates the taste.

-You are recommended to dine dhido at restaurants that serve traditional foods in a traditional way.
+You are recommended to dine dhido at restaurants that traditionally serve traditional foods.
 You can find such restaurants in abundance in the Thamel area.

 It is usually available at trekking destinations too.
 Hotels and restaurants at trekking destinations also include dhido in their menu.
 So, even if you’re at high altitudes, you can have a chance of trying dhido.